Our verdict

 The laces stay where they are

 Saucony really thought their updates through.
 With the reinforced lacing eyelets, the laces stay where they should.
-What's more, it doesn't cause any blisters.
-"Nothing rubbed in a weird place," says one of the reviewers.
+What's more, the shoe doesn't cause any blisters.

 Saucony-Triumph-20-laces-stay-tied

-Weight loss is always great.
-And the Triumph's trimmed-down weight is actually one of the many reasons why it's among runners' most favorite cushioned daily trainers as of the moment.
+Weight loss in shoes is always great.
+The Triumph's trimmed-down weight is actually one of the top reasons why this Saucony shoe keeps making it to our best cushioned daily trainers.

-From 10.2 oz. to 9.7 oz. in US men's 9, the difference is not just seen on paper, but also felt on the run.
-"The lighter weight is more appreciated the longer your run goes," adds another running shoe expert.
+Coming down from 10.6 oz (300g) to 10 oz (283g) in a men's US 9, the difference is not just seen on paper, but is also felt on the run.
+We especially appreciated the shaved grammes on longer runs.

+Despite not having a full-length outsole, the shoe is still effectively protected with thick pieces of rubber in the strategic areas.
 Having measured the rubber thickness though, we can tell that it is a solid slab of 3.5 mm.
-This is right at the average of running shoes, both road and trail shoes mixed together.
+This is right at the average of running shoes.

 Saucony-Triumph-20-outsole-thickness

 And don't worry, it doesn't skimp on grip either.
-"It has gripped well for me on roads and light trails," reassures one tester.
+This shoe can even grip some light trails!

 Saucony-Triumph-20-grip